Viatkogorgon: Discovery

-The holotype skeleton is one of the most complete gorgonopsian specimens known, and preserves almost the entire postcranial skeleton (the rest of the skeleton apart from the skull).
+The holotype skeleton is one of the most complete gorgonopsian specimens known (a 2023 study called it the most complete), and preserves almost the entire postcranial skeleton (the rest of the skeleton apart from the skull).
 This includes elements rarely preserved intact in therapsids (the group in which gorgonopsians belong), such as the gastralia (or abdominal ribs, a feature found among reptiles, for example).
 The skull is relatively poorly preserved in comparison, with the left side and the palate badly broken.
 The skull roof is reconstructed in plaster, except for the snout tip and left postorbital bone (the bone that formed the hind border of the eye socket).
 Overall, the skull is also compressed from side to side, which makes it narrower than it would have been in life when viewed from above.
 The right sclerotic ring (a bony ring inside the eye) is preserved, which is otherwise uncommonly preserved in theriodont (the sub-group of therapsids to which gorgonopsians belong) fossils.
 The proatlas, atlas and axis (the first bones of the vertebral column) are attached to the skull.

 Tatarinov only described the skull of Viatkogorgon in the 1999 article, wherein he also named the new scylacosaur genus Kotelcephalon, because the article was restricted in volume, but he preliminarily described the postcranium in 2004.
 In 2018, the paleontologists Christian F. Kammerer and Vladimir Masyutin redescribed the skull of Viatkogorgon and stated that a detailed description of the postcranium would greatly improve understanding of the skeletal anatomy of gorgonopsian, but noted it was unavailable for study during their research, as it was part of a traveling exhibition.
 They also named the new gorgonopsian Nochnitsa from Kotelnich in the article.
 In 2002, Ivakhnenko reported an additional, larger Viatkogorgon specimen (cataloged as PIN 4678/5), which is very poorly preserved.